French cruiser Descartes: Modifications

 Descartes underwent a series of modifications over the course of her construction and career.
 While the ship was being built in June 1893, the originally planned 450 mm torpedo tubes were replaced with 356 mm tubes.
 In June 1894, the military masts that had been intended to be installed were cancelled in favor of lighter pole masts.
 And in late 1896, while she was still undergoing her initial testing, her funnels were shortened by 1 m.

 In 1908, she had her torpedo tubes removed.
 Her forward set of boilers were limited to 10 kg/cm2 after a boiler explosion killed a crewman.
 A second accident with one of her aft boilers the following year prompted those to be modified to the lower pressure in 1909.
 During World War I, the ship progressively lost most of her armament as guns were removed for other purposes.
 Two of her 47 mm guns and two 37 mm guns were placed ashore in Fort de France to strengthen the harbor defenses in 1916.
-Early the next year, two of her her 100 mm guns were removed to be installed aboard the cruiser Cosmao, and then in March, she was almost entirely disarmed so those guns could be used in other ships or converted into field artillery.
+Early the next year, two of her 100 mm guns were removed to be installed aboard the cruiser Cosmao, and then in March, she was almost entirely disarmed so those guns could be used in other ships or converted into field artillery.
 At that time, she retained only the forward two 164.7 mm guns and two 37 mm guns.